DuncanCragg/OnexOS/README-App.md

 ### Is this something like a Metaverse?

-Yes, you can describe it as a Metaverse.
-But without VR (at first - maybe AR will overtake VR anyway) and no Blockchains in sight!
-Being open, there's no lock-in to a "walled garden", so it's a bit like the World Wide Web in that regard.
+You can describe it as a Metaverse, but without VR at first.
+Maybe AR will overtake VR anyway?
+And no Blockchains in sight!

+Being open, it's free from lock-in to "walled gardens", so it's a bit like the World Wide Web in that regard - but it doesn't use any Web technologies.

 ### So why not base this on the good ole' Web?
 That's got links already!